 Kindergarten Readiness Skills

-If you’re wondering which skills to focus on, Cheerios & Latte has a free printable: What Your Child Needs to Know for Kindergarten.
-You’ll find other kindergarten readiness ideas on my Back to School Pinterest Board.
 Different schools and teachers will have different ideas of what indicates kindergarten readiness.
-Just use general guidelines such as the ones in the printable, in the posts pinned to my Pinterest board, or found by Googling “kindergarten readiness.”
+Just ask your child’s school or use general guidelines such as the ones in the posts pinned to my Back to School Pinterest board or found by Googling “kindergarten readiness.”

 Montessori education doesn’t use tests and grades, but Montessori teachers do keep records of what each child has been introduced to and what knowledge each child has mastered.
 You can use Montessori-inspired activities to check and reinforce your child’s knowledge in a non-stressful way.